The Driving Standards Agency (DSA) and Vehicle and Operator Services Agency (VOSA) have merged to form the Driver and Vehicle Standards Agency (DVSA).

 Standard licence - national operations only

-If you apply for a standard licence you can only operate within Great Britain.
+You can only operate in Great Britain if you apply for a standard licence.
 Most full-time commercial operators use standard licences.

 Standard licence - national and international operations